1948 South Korean Constitutional Assembly election

-The 1948 South Korean Constitutional Assembly election took place on 10 May 1948.
-It was held under the American military occupation, with supervision from the United Nations, and resulted in a victory for the National Association for the Rapid Realisation of Korean Independence, which won 55 of the 200 seats, although 85 were held by independents.
-Voter turnout was 95.5%.
+Constitutional Assembly elections were held in South Korea on 10 May 1948.
+They were held under the U.S. military occupation, with supervision from the United Nations, and resulted in a victory for the National Association for the Rapid Realisation of Korean Independence, which won 55 of the 200 seats, although 85 were held by independents.
+Voter turnout was 95%.